schultzm/havic/README.md

 ## Overview

-`havic` is a bioinformatics pipeline for detecting infection clusters in clinical Hepatitis A Virus samples from DNA or cDNA sequence data.
+`havic` is a bioinformatics pipeline for detecting infection clusters in clinical Hepatitis A Virus (HAV) samples from DNA or cDNA sequence data.
 The pipeline is written in `python3` and uses `ruffus` to connect a number of open-source software tools to achieve this task.
 The user feeds `havic` some query files via a `yaml` config file, waits for the program to run and then checks the output folder for results.  `havic` allows fast and objective detection of infection clusters in clinical virus sample sequences.
 The figure below is a schematic representation of the pipeline.

 ![Pipeline](https://github.com/schultzm/havic/blob/master/havic/data/pipeline_graph.svg?raw=true)